This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• One-Pan Meal: Everything cooks in one skillet for easy prep and cleanup.
+• One-Pan Meal: Everything cooks in a single skillet for easy cleanup.

 RELATED: Recipes For Empty Nesters – The Joy Of Cooking For Two